 Life is one enormous adventure, and you have just completed a significant chapter.
 Let the environment mirror your elation at your achievements so far, and excitement for your future ahead.

-Click the images to see the recommended gear and clothing list for your program.
+Click on the images to see the required packing list for Not Schoolies!

 We’re always happy to answer any questions you may have over the phone (1800 267 999).
 Here are the answers to a few frequently asked questions.